How to train for the Everest Base Camp Trek

 Mentally Rehearse the Trek

-Visualize your daily hikes, the changing landscapes, and how you’ll feel overcoming challenges.
+Visualize your daily hikes, the changing landscapes, and how you'll feel as you overcome challenges.
 Mental preparation can boost your confidence and reduce anxiety on the actual trek.

 Final Checklist for your Everest Base Camp Training